 Individual investors deserve disclosure and transparency from their financial firms to clearly provide material facts that they need to make informed choices.
 Support legislation to empower investors to be able to uphold their values and choose to avoid connections to genocide and crimes against humanity.

-is invested in oil companies that help fund genocide
+invested in two oil companies that help fund mass killings in Sudan, Burma, Syria

-American financial firms have invested billions of dollars in a handful of foreign oil companies, like PetroChina and Sinopec, that help fund the government of Sudan's campaign of violence.
-Four major financial institutions alone have nearly $9 billion of such investments.
+American financial firms have invested billions of dollars in a handful of foreign oil companies, like PetroChina and Sinopec, that help fund the government of Sudan’s campaign of violence.
+Eight major investment firms alone have $8 billion of investments in these two companies that support the government of Sudan and also of Burma and Syria.

 88%